‘Don’t give up your day job.’

-But by changing my mindset, I've been able to continue earning enough money through my writing to live in that dreamy creative world all day, every day (that's before the four-year-old comes home from school and all hell breaks loose!).
+But by changing my mindset, I've been able to continue earning enough money through my writing to live in that dreamy creative world all day, every day (that's before the nine-year-old comes home from school and all hell breaks loose!).

 So how can you start changing your mindset?
 Here are some tips:

 1) Don't waste time

 When my latest novel Secrets Between Friends winged its way to my editor, I took a small break.
 But then I was back on it, working on my author brand.
 Unless you desperately need a break for mental health or physical health, don't sit around doing nothing when you’re waiting on feedback from your editor and / or agent.
 Take a break and recharge for sure.
 But do not stagnate.
 Instead, make plans and take responsibility for your author brand.
 Engage with your readers.
 Plan a marketing strategy for the launch of your next book.
 Network.
 Check your finances.

 2) Shrug off your Grateful Sap persona when liaising with your publisher

 We're constantly told how difficult it is to get a book deal.
 So when that deal comes along, we're so grateful to the people who’ve taken a chance on us that we become blinkered to the fact this is essentially a business relationship.
 Editors love words, of course they do.
 They're our cheerleaders and our support.
 They can become our friends too so it often feels like they're so much more than just a business associate.
 But, at the end of the day, the books they edit need to make money for the company they work for.
 And remember, for every book sold, your publisher is taking a much larger percentage of net sales than you.